Skip to content

 • May diffuse light more than thinner options

-• Extreme impact and tear resistance
+• Strong impact and tear resistance

-• Excellent insulation value - even better than polyethylene
+• Better insulation than single-layer polyethylene

-• Much higher cost than polyethylene film
+• A much higher price than poly film

-• Might need ventilation to prevent overheating
+• Ventilation needs to prevent summer overheating

 Pro Tips for Maximizing Greenhouse Plastic Durability